pyprg/egrid/README.md

 pvalues: pandas.DataFrame

-    * .id_of_batch, unique identifier of measurement batch
+    * .id_of_batch, str, unique identifier of measurement batch
     * .P, float, active power
     * .direction, float, -1: from device into node, 1: from node into device

 qvalues: pandas.DataFrame

-    * .id_of_batch, unique identifier of measurement batch
+    * .id_of_batch, str, unique identifier of measurement batch
     * .Q, float, reactive power
     * .direction, float, -1: from device into node, 1: from node into device

 ivalues: pandas.DataFrame

-    * .id_of_batch, unique identifier of measurement batch
+    * .id_of_batch, str, unique identifier of measurement batch
     * .I, float, electric current

 vvalues: pandas.DataFrame

-    * .id_of_node, unique identifier of node voltage is given for
+    * .id_of_node, str, unique identifier of node voltage is given for
     * .V, float, magnitude of voltage
     * .index_of_node, index of node voltage is given for